salan223/SphereMovie/doc/sprint2/sprint2.md

 ### Scope of the project:
   1.

+### User Stories identified:
+  1.

+### Team capacity recorded:
+Each of our team members commited at least up to 20 hours per week which totals to 40 hours.

 ### Participants:
   1. Murtaza Hussaini - Project Manager, Backend developer, Database
   2. Karishma Maharjan - Backend developer, Database and Reviewer